 -

-For a private company, the decision-making organs are the directors and, if required, the shareholders.
+For a private company, the decision-making organs are the directors and, if the procedures require, the shareholders.
 For a public company, the additional decision-making organ is the audit committee (or a special M&A committee, if established), which is tasked with making recommendations to the directors and the shareholders.
+The audit committee or special M&A committee is entitled to hire external counsels to help discharge its duties.

-In addition, if the M&A will result in delisting of the public company, then the threshold is approval by holders of two-thirds of the total issued and outstanding shares of the company.
+In addition, if the M&A will result in delisting of the public company, the approval threshold is the affirmative votes of two-thirds of the total issued and outstanding shares of the company.

 The M&A Act also provides for a short-form merger where the board approval of the target company would suffice if merging into a company that holds at least 90% of its issued shares.
 The 2015 and 2022 amendments to the M&A Act introduced a variety of merger, acquisition, and spin-off scenarios where the buyer may only need to obtain board approval if the consideration it pays falls below a certain threshold.